 Simulate a scenario similar to the 1973 inflationary scenario.
-The (re)insurer should apply each inflation scenario (low, medium, high, severe) for three years assuming no initial action to curb inflation from the Federal Reserve.
-In year four the Federal Reserve changes stance and increases rates to maintain the current real interest rate.
-Therefore the reinsurer should raise the yield curve across maturities for one year by 510, 730 and 1,130 basis points respectively for the medium, high and severe inflation scenario.
-From year five and onwards inflation and interest rates return to current levels.
+The (re)insurer should apply each inflation scenario (low, medium, high, severe) for three years, assuming no initial action to curb inflation from the Federal Reserve.
+In year four, the Federal Reserve changes its stance and increases rates to maintain the current real interest rate.
+Therefore, the reinsurer should raise the yield curve across maturities for one year by 510, 730 and 1,130 basis points, respectively, for the medium, high and severe inflation scenario.
+From year five onwards, inflation and interest rates return to current levels.
 All assets and liabilities are to be shocked.
-In case that the (re)insurer holds TIPS or other inflation sensitive securities, these securities should be indexed to the inflation scenarios.
+If the (re)insurer holds TIPS or other inflationsensitive securities, these securities should be indexed to the inflation scenarios.

-Table 5: Inflation Scenarios (In percent)
+Table 5: Inflation Scenarios (in percent)

-Scenario Inflation Rate
+Scenario Inflation rate

-Low Inflation 2.7
+Low inflation 2.5

-Medium Inflation 5.1
+Medium inflation 5.0

-High Inflation 7.3
+High inflation 7.1

-Severe Inflation 11.3
+Severe inflation 11.3

 Source: BMA staff calculations and Federal Reserve of Saint Louis.
-Each inflation scenario corresponds to the 50th, 80th, 90th and 99th percentile of the historical annual U.S. core inflation rates from 1957 until
+Each inflation scenario corresponds to the 50th, 80th, 90th and 99th percentile of the historical annual US core inflation rates from 1957 until